 Blacksmith and President

-We have been on our five-acre farm for 19 years and blacksmithing since 2018.
-We enjoy sharing the beauty of our farm and animals with others and passing on the knowledge we have gained.
+We have been on our five-acre farm for 20 years and blacksmithing since 2018.
+We enjoy sharing the beauty of the farm and animals with others and passing on the knowledge we have gained.

-Basic blacksmithing classes at War Horse Forge are free and open to veterans, active duty military, and first responders.
-You are welcome to bring a battle buddy.
-Anyone who has attended a class can come to Open Forge on Monday and Wednesday from 5-9pm.
-Register for all classes is through our Eventbrite page.
-No regist
+Basic blacksmithing classes at War Horse Forge are open to veterans, active-duty military, and first responders.
+You can bring a battle buddy (18 years or older).
+Anyone who attends a class can come to Open Forge on Monday (and sometimes Wednesday) from 5-9pm.
+Register for classes through our Eventbrite page.

 Gordy was born in 1999 in Pennsylvania and was trained by the Amish.
 As a strong, young Percheron, Gordy was part of the eight-horse hitch owned by the Heinz Company (of ketchup fame).
 Heinz donated the entire team of black Percherons to the Old Guard at Arlington National Cemetery in 2005 where they pulled caissons of military heroes.
 When Gordy had a growth spurt (to 19-hands tall), the Army retired the team.
 In 2010, LTC(R) Dave Seitz was honored to adopt SGT(R) Gordy and bring him home to the farm.